Skip to main content

 Projects are considered based on the Department of Health’s Project Priority List, readiness to proceed, credit review, availability of funds, and successful completion of project and financing applications with RIIB and the Department of Health.

-The EPA has updated eligibility provisions, allowing entities that are either small or disadvantaged to apply for the EC–SDC grant program.
+The EPA has updated eligibility provisions, allowing entities that are either small or disadvantaged to apply for the EC-SDC Grant Program.
 Please review the changes highlighted in program materials and presentations.

 View all stories